httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Canonicalized Structured HTTP Fields {#http-header-structured}

 If value of the the HTTP field in question is a structured field ({{!RFC8941}}), the component identifier MAY include the `sf` parameter.
-If this parameter is included, the HTTP field value MUST be canonicalized using the rules specified in [Section 4 of RFC8941](#RFC8941).
+If this parameter is included, the HTTP field value MUST be canonicalized using the rules specified in {{Section 4 of RFC8941}}.
 For example, this process will replace any optional internal whitespace with a single space character.

 The resulting string is used as the component value in {{http-header}}.